QWERTY-L/xcc-discord/README.md

 npm install
 ```

-And add the config.json file given to you by [QWERTY-L](https://github.com/QWERTY-L)
+And add the .env file given to you by [QWERTY-L](https://github.com/QWERTY-L)

 Once you're done, simply run it using